 Under the regulations, employers are supposed to reject a W-4 and request a corrected one if: 1) a person has altered or added on to any of the printed language on the W-4, or 2) a person has verbally communicated that s/he is claiming allowances or exemptions not permitted by IRS rules.
 If a person tells an employer that s/he is claiming extra allowances because of war tax resistance, the employer is supposed to reject the W-4.
 If the employer honors the W-4 anyway, the employer may become liable for civil and criminal penalties.
 This is why it is often advisable that a person not justify her or his war tax resistance claims to the employer.

 When the IRS suspects there is a serious under-withholding problem, they will notify the employer with a "lock-in" letter to withhold income tax from that employee at a more appropriate rate and with a maximum number of allowances stated.
 If a lock-in letter is received, the employee will be given a date by which to appeal or verify their allowances to the IRS.
 If the claim is not defended to the satisfaction of the IRS, the employer must begin withholding according to the IRS's lock-in letter or face penalties.
 At this point an employee cannot submit a new W-4 to their employer, but must send it to the IRS for approval.
 An employer cannot decrease withholding for that individual unless notified by the IRS.
+If the employee has left the job when a lock-in letter is received, no action by the employer is required.
+The lock-in letter stands for 12 months, so if the individual returns to the job within 12 months the employer must withhold according to the lock-in letter.

 However, unless you are under scrutiny by the IRS or have received a lock-in letter, changes to W-4s are allowed anytime.
 If you have had more tax withheld during the year than you wished, you may adjust your allowances upwards (for less withholding) by giving your employer a new W-4.
 The employer must withhold according to your new W-4 no later than the first pay period 30 days following its receipt.